vivekm07/Text-classification-NLP/README.md

 first of all, remove unnamed columns and updating relevant naming to other columns.

-then perform data Cleaning and Preprocessing by making text lowercase, remove text in square brackets,remove links,remove punctuation and remove words containing numbers.
+then perform data cleaning and preprocessing by making text lowercase, remove text in square brackets,remove links,remove punctuation and remove words containing numbers.

 Apply different vectorizers like,